d2l-ai/d2l-en/chapter_attention-and-transformers/large-pretraining-transformers.md

 ![Zero-shot, one-shot, few-shot learning with language models.](../img/gpt-3-xshot.svg) :label:`fig_gpt-3-xshot`

+Since we have discussed language models (:numref:`sec_language-model`) and how to train them to generate sequences conditional on some prefix text (:numref:`sec_rnn-scratch`)

 * Kaplan's scaling law suggests bigger model with more data
 * GPT-3 is bigger, trains on more data